14. Degree Requirements

 (Revised: 2021)

-14.1 Formal application for degrees must be completed and submitted online at https://howdy.tamu.edu no later than the Friday of the fifth week of the fall or spring semester in which the student expects to complete his or her requirements for graduation.
+14.1 Formal application for degrees must be completed and submitted online at https://howdy.tamu.edu no later than the Friday of the fifth week of the fall or spring semester in which the student expects to complete their requirements for graduation.
 Students who wish to graduate in August must submit formal application for degrees before the Friday of the first week of the second summer term.
 Under unusual circumstances, an application for a degree may be accepted after the stated deadline; however, no application will be accepted after the last class day of the semester, as published in the academic calendar.

 14.2 To be a candidate for a degree at the end of the semester, a student must be enrolled in or have completed all degree requirements by the 60th class day of the fall or spring semester, or the 15th class day of the second summer term either in residence or at another college or university.
 Proof of enrollment in any courses taken at another college or university must be provided to the Office of the Registrar, Degree Audit by the above deadlines.
-A student must be enrolled in his or her degree-granting college(s) and major(s) at the beginning of the student’s last semester at Texas A&M to be a candidate for a degree from that college.
+A student must be enrolled in their degree-granting college(s) and major(s) at the beginning of the student’s last semester at Texas A&M to be a candidate for a degree from that college.

 14.3 Undergraduate Double Majors